 Reconsider travel to Chad due to crime, terrorism, civil unrest, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Violent crimes, such as armed robbery, carjacking, and muggings, have been reported.
-Some victims who put up resistance have been killed by their attackers.
+Country Summary: Violent crimes, such as armed robbery, carjacking, kidnapping, and muggings, have occurred in Chad.

 There are unmapped and undocumented minefields along the borders with both Libya and Sudan.

-Chad is not considered a country of origin for intercountry adoption.
 While adoption is legally possible, children from Chad are not generally placed for intercountry adoption.
-No child from Chad has received a U.S. adoption immigrant visa relating to an intercountry adoption in the past five fiscal years.
-The information provided is intended primarily to assist in extremely rare adoption cases from Chad, including adoptions of Chad’s children by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Chad.
+Only one child from Chad has received a U.S. immigrant visa relating to an intercountry adoption since 2014.
+The information provided is intended primarily to assist in extremely rare adoption cases from Chad, including adoptions of Chadian children by relatives in the United States and adoptions from third countries by U.S. citizens living in Chad.